House passes bill bolstering VA's ability to address veterans’ suicide

-The lower chamber passed the Supporting the Resilience of Our Nations’ Great Veterans Act of 2022, or the STRONG Veteran Act, by voice vote.
+The lower chamber passed the Supporting the Resilience of Our Nations’ Great Veterans Act of 2022, or the STRONG Veterans Act, by voice vote.
 The bill now heads to the Senate for consideration.

 Reps.
 Mark Takano (D-Calif.) and Mike Bost (R-Ill.) — the top members of the House Veterans’ Affairs Committee — introduced the legislation in January.
 The bill is based on 22 bipartisan bills that have advanced through the House.

-According to data released by the VA in September, 6,261 veterans died by suicide, 399 fewer than in 2018.
+According to data released by the VA in September, 6,261 veterans died by suicide in 2019, 399 fewer than in 2018.
 However, the veteran suicide rate was still higher than the rate among adults who are not veterans.

 “While we were thrilled to see the veteran suicide rate drop in the last year for which we have data, it is clear that more must be done to help veterans in crisis,” Takano said in a statement Thursday.